ulisserax/PlaywrightProjectRQ/README.md

 ### Who do I talk to? ###

-* Repo owner or admin (Ernesto Quinta or Jose Melendez)
+* Repo owner or admin (Jose Melendez or Ernesto Quinta)